 Knox County, Ohio is often overlooked.
 From Knox County’s center in Mount Vernon, it is 45 minutes to Columbus and over 90 minutes from Cleveland.
 Don’t let the drive stop you, because Knox County is home to a glam hotel, a hip liberal arts college, and numerous hiking and biking opportunities.
-Here are just a few things to check out for yourself:
+Here are just a few things to do in Mt.
+Vernon, Ohio, and its surroundings.

 Further to the east towards Gambier, Ohio is the Brown Family Environmental Center.
 The center, run by Kenyon College, is full of educational opportunities for young and old as it includes a Butterfly garden, a 7-acre prairie, and 8 miles of hiking trails.
 Our kids learned some new things in the nature center (and C petted a taxidermied squirrel- weird).
 The seesaw was also a hit with my family as well as my niece and nephew.
 There’s something about a natural play area to bring out the little child in the biggest of kids.

 Continue even further east (Take 229 to SR 62 E) and head towards the small (and I mean, small) town of Millwood.
-Lying southeast of Millwood is a gem in the woods- Honey Run Waterfall.
-The only waterfall of its kind in Knox County, and managed by the Knox County Park District, there is a hiking trail here and also access to the falls from the Kokosing River (I tried to convince the hubs this is another reason we need a kayak, but NO GO).
+Lying southeast of Millwood is a gem in the woods- Honey Run Falls (click for full post).
+The only waterfall of its kind in Knox County, and managed by the Knox County Park District, there is a hiking trail here and also access to the falls from the Kokosing River.

 The rocks can be slippery, make sure the kiddos have proper footwear.
 Our tennis shoes worked just fine, but swim-type shoes would be best.
 The water is cold, but in the heat of summer, this is a great place to cool off.